FocusThen/gamea/docs-viewer/GITHUB_PAGES.md

 ## Troubleshooting

+### Workflow Fails with "Get Pages site failed"

+**Solution:** The workflow now automatically enables Pages.
+If you still see this error:
+1. Go to repository **Settings** → **Pages**
+2. Manually select **Source: GitHub Actions**
+3. Save and re-run the workflow

 ### Documentation Not Loading

 - Check that GitHub Pages is enabled in repository settings
 - Verify the workflow ran successfully in the Actions tab
 - Ensure paths are correct (should be `/repository-name/docs-viewer/`)
+- Wait a few minutes after deployment for DNS propagation

 ### 404 Errors

 - Make sure you're accessing the correct URL with `/docs-viewer/` at the end
 - Check that the `docs/` folder is in the repository root
 - Verify the base path detection is working (check browser console)
+- Clear browser cache and try again

 ## Workflow Details